Evaluating Perspectival Biases in Cross-Modal Retrieval: Experimental Results

 \subsection{Image-to-Text Evaluation (RQ1)}

-All models exhibit some degree of linguistic prevalence bias.
-For most MLLM-based models (Jina, ColQwen, GME), the DLBKL score is higher than the LBKL score, as shown in Table \ref{tab:rq1_result}.This confirms that bias is more pronounced at the top of the ranked list, as these models tend to rank results from medium-to-high resource languages.
-Results for additional ranks and an example of retrieval result can be found in Appendix \ref{apd:example_rq1}.
+All models exhibit some degree of linguistic prevalence bias, as shown in Table \ref{tab:rq1_result}.
+This bias is most pronounced in the top-ranked results, as models tend to prioritize high-resource languages over others in the early ranks.
+Appendix~\ref{apd:lang_rank_freq} provides visualizations revealing the dominance of high-resource languages in the top ranks and the overall disparity in retrieval frequency between language resource tiers.
+Results for additional ranks and an example of a retrieval result can be found in Appendix~\ref{apd:example_rq1}.

-This phenomenon is visualized in Figure~\ref{fig:rankfreqhist}, which shows a clear dominance of high-resource languages in the top ranks.
-This further illustrates the overall disparity in retrieval frequency between language resource tiers as shown in Figure~\ref{fig:langfreqhist}.

 Crucially, the explicit alignment models (XLM-R series) achieve the lowest bias scores by a significant margin, with XLM-R-B/16plus demonstrating near-zero linguistic prevalence bias according to both metrics, while maintaining high retrieval accuracy.
 This provides strong initial evidence that direct alignment is a more effective strategy for enforcing language fairness than relying on emergent capabilities from large-scale pre-training.